Skip to main content

 Become a Mentor

 Our mentoring program is a relationally based one-to-one mentoring program for youth in underserved public housing communities in Washington, DC.
 The primary goal of the mentoring program is to empower youth to thrive spiritually, relationally, and emotionally.
-As a mentor, your goal is twofold: to be a stable, loving, and supportive adult figure to your mentee, and to show them what it means to love and follow Christ.
+The mentor’s goal is twofold: to be a stable, loving, and supportive adult figure to the mentee and to show them what it means to love and follow Christ.

 Students at Little Lights live in either Potomac Gardens, Hopkins, or Benning Terrace public housing complexes, under-resourced neighborhoods where 90% of youth live in single-parent, female-headed households that live on an average of $17,000 a year.
-Without intervention, an estimated 2% of these kids will go on to attend college.
-These kids want – and need – mentors, and yet are unlikely to have one.
+Without intervention, an estimated 2% of these students will go on to attend college.
+These kids want – and need – mentors and yet are unlikely to have one.

 Volunteer TodayDonate Today

-• Commit to at least one year as a mentor
+• Commit to at least one year in The Mentoring Program.

-• commit to spending 6 hours/month with your mentee
+• Spend at least 6 hours/month with your mentee.

-• agree to submit monthly reports about the time spent with your mentee while matched
+• Submit monthly reports about the time with your mentee.

 BOYS NIGHT & GIRLS NIGHT